curegit/reversi-ai-dll/README.md

 #### `int position_to_index(int i, int j)`

-Returns a bit number from a horizontal index and a vertical index.
+Returns a bit number from a horizontal position and a vertical position.

 `i` and `j` are 0 to 7.
 The returned bit number is 0 to 63.